-- 1. Select the Search icon (select products only) in the taskbar, type touchpad settings in the search box, and then press enter. - 2.
+- 1. Select the Search icon in the taskbar, type touchpad settings in the search box, and then press enter. - 2.
 Using an external mouse, click the Touchpad button.

 If you are not using an external mouse, press the Tab key repeatedly until the pointer rests on the touchpad button.
 Then press the spacebar to select the button.